mokaixu/azhng.github.io/_drafts/2020-04-29-evolving-vectorized-sql-engine-removing-memory-constraint.markdown

 Observe the computation steps within each iteration of the loop.
 It involves a hash computation, multiple branching and value comparisons (which can be potentially very expensive depending on the SQL data types) and insertion (which can potentially lead to memory allocation and copying).
-The point of vectorized engine is to reduce one big complicated loop into multiple small and tight loop with very simple operation inside the loop body.
-This can improve the program's cache friendliness and reduce branch mispredict inside CPU.
+The point of a vectorized engine is to reduce one big complicated loop into multiple small and tight loop with very simple operation inside the loop body.
+This can improve the program's cache friendliness and reduce branch mispredict inside the CPU.

 Therefore, as of CockroachDB 19.2, the vectorized unordered distinct operator was implemented using our own vectorized hash table.
 It was implemented based on Marcin Zukowski's paper: "[Balacing Vectorized Query Execution iwth Bandwith-Optimized